Planar triangulations, bridgeless planar maps and Tamari intervals: Bijections with planar maps

 Using these facts, we can prove that the image of $\mathrm{P}$ is the set of sticky trees.

 \begin{prop} Let $T$ be a planar triangulation with $n$ internal vertices.
 Then $\mathrm{P}(T)$ is always defined and is a sticky tree with $n$ edges. \end{prop} \begin{proof} The size parameter is clearly preserved.
 To prove that $\mathrm{P}(T)$ is always defined, we need to prove that the exploration never fails.
-When we explore $v$ from $u$ through the edge $e$, by Lemma~\ref{lem:triang-expl}, we can consider the component $C$ with $v$ as apex.
+We now use some terminologies in Lemma~\ref{lem:triang-expl}.
+Suppose that the exploration arrives at a vertex $u$ without failure.
+We consider the component $C$ with $u$ as lead vertex, which is well-defined since there is no failure up to $u$.
+We can thus apply Lemma~\ref{lem:triang-expl} to $C$.
+We now consider the exploration of $v$ from $u$ through the edge $e$.
 The vertex $v$ is either labeled or unlabeled upon visit.
-If $v$ is labeled, by the exploration process, it must be on both the left and the right boundaries, thus a cut vertex of $C$, and $e$ can be made a bridge by edge-deletion.
-If $v$ is unlabeled, then $u'$ must be on the left boundary of $C$, and by planarity, the edge-deletion makes $e$ a bridge.
+If $v$ is labeled, by the exploration process and Properties~2~and~4 of Lemma~\ref{lem:triang-expl}, it must be on both the left and the right boundaries of $C$, thus a cut vertex of $C$, and $e$ can be made a bridge by edge-deletion.
+If $v$ is unlabeled, then $u'$ must be on the left boundary of $C$ again by Properties~2~and~4, and by planarity, the edge $e'$ cuts $C$ into two parts, meaning that the edge-deletion makes $e$ a bridge.
+The exploration can thus continue without failure.